Mokshith1708/KizunaChat/README.md

 Integrated ZEGOCLOUD UIKit for video and audio calling.
 Note that the integration is limited to a certain amount of call time.

 ## Deployment
-Guess what the project is deployed!! the project can be accessed at "kizuna-chat.vercel.app" .
+Guess what the project is deployed!! the project can be accessed at "https://kizuna-chat.vercel.app/conversations".
+.

 ## Contributing